templaza/advanced-product/includes/library/acf_custom/readme.txt

         + added code from line 313 to 317
 * includes/library/acf_custom/core/fields/wysiwyg.php:
     - Added code line 39
+    - Added hook "wp_enqueue_scripts" from lines: 54, 58-64.
-    - Added code from line 141 to 157
+    - Added code from line 151 to 167
-    - Added code from line 254 to 278
+    - Added code from line 264 to 288

 Advanced Custom Fields is the perfect solution for any wordpress website which needs more flexible data like other Content Management Systems.